One-Bridge/foundry-testing-mcp/docs/mcp-tool-guidance.md

 ## Overview

 This document provides comprehensive guidance for using the Foundry Testing MCP v2.0 tools effectively.
-The system includes six primary tools designed to provide context-aware testing assistance for smart contract development.
+The system includes seven primary tools designed to provide context-aware testing assistance for smart contract development.

 ## Tool Overview and Relationships